Inside The Expedition School

 FACULTY AND STAFF

-Our faculty bring real time scenarios by utilizing medical and aquatic cases from current journals, publications, periodicals, and books.
-We echo statistics and points from – local, – state, – national and – international reputable sources: the Centers for Disease Control (CDC); World Health Organization (WHO); State Health Services; Fish & Game; Parks and Wildlife Departments; and Parks and Recreation Departments.
+The Expedition School follows the most current and up to date guidelines and statistics from – local, – state, – national and – international reputable sources: the Centers for Disease Control (CDC); World Health Organization (WHO); State Health Services; Fish & Game; Parks and Wildlife Departments; and Parks and Recreation Departments.

 Additionally, we are storytellers—passing on real occurrences—on prevention; recognition; and response situations from our Expedition School alumni to inspire our students in the classroom.
 Quality training and student empowerment build stronger communities.

 Our environmental initiatives are an integral part of all programs.
 The Expedition School imagines a cleaner world through empowering ownership and action in each of our students.
-Every program is dedicated to leaving the locale we explore cleaner than we found it.
-Furthermore, we hope that our alumni go on to implement these practices in their homes and communities as conscientious stewards of our planet.
+Every program is dedicated to leaving the area we explore cleaner than we found it.
+Furthermore, we hope that our alumni go on to implement these practices in their homes and communities as conscientious conservationists and stewards of our planet.

+Safety is paramount with The Expedition School.
 Whether we are Stand Up Paddling, kayaking, canoeing, surfing, hiking, climbing, running a teambuild program, or teaching safety courses, safety is always a top concern at The Expedition School.
 All participants are taught general safety skills and how to avoid or deal with specific risks.
 The School has a board of medical practitioners and physicians who review and approve all staff medical certifications, medical kits, and emergency medical protocols in each expedition location.
 All guides possess current certifications in CPR for the Professional Rescuer/BLS Provider, Automated External Defibrillators, and First Aid Training.
-All lead guides have at minimum Wilderness First Aid and Waterfront Lifeguarding certifications and access to the most effective form of communication in the area and, complete geographical knowledge of the area to be explored.
+All lead guides have at minimum Wilderness First Aid and Waterfront Lifeguarding certifications, access to the most effective form of communication in the area, and complete geographical knowledge of the area to be explored.

 The Expedition School is committed to the environment.
-Since 2006, we have picked up over 5 tons of trash in and around Lady Bird Lake, Austin, TX.
+Since 2006, we have picked up over 10 tons of trash and 4 tons of recycling in and around Lady Bird Lake, Austin, TX.
 Furthermore, we were proud recipients of the 2017 Litter Abatement Award from Keep Austin Beautiful for our dedication to our location on the lake.
 Wherever we explore, our goal is to have as little environmental footprint as possible and to leave our area cleaner than the conditions we found it in.
 Leave No Trace principles are taught and practiced in every program.
 We support locally owned and operated businesses who share this same ethos.

 GIVE A GIFT TO CHANGE A LIFE

-Email email@example.com or call the School direct: (512) 626-6282.
+Email email@example.com or call the School directly: (512) 626-6282.
 We can email or mail the gift certificate to the recipient.
 All denominations are accepted for all programs.